equivalent/scrapbook2/archive/blogs/2016-08-rspec-json-api-testing.md

 > Are you asking yourself: "Shouldn't `expect(body).to look_like_json` and `expect(body_as_json).to match` be in separate `it` blocks?".
 > Well yes and no, we are testing two things (that's true) but both
 > are there to ensure **one logical assertion**: "Is the body expected JSON ?"
-> The `look_like_json` is just a safety check for in case that the
+> The `look_like_json` is just a safety check for the case when
 > `response.body` changes to some "non-json" (e.g. someone changes the
 > `render :json` with `render :html`, this give you meaningful message
 > what went wrong  before the comparison of JSON body even starts.
 >
-> If you want to learn more on this I'm recommending Bob Martins
+> If you want to learn more on this Test practices I'm recommending Bob Martins
 > [Clean Code: Advanced TDD](https://cleancoders.com/videos)

-Now this may be enough for small JSON APIs in small applications where controllers specs acts as a integration or smoke test.
+This is enough for a basic JSON APIs in a small applications with tiny API usage or in application where controllers specs test every scenario.

 ## Going Plain Ruby - Serializer Objects